How we test steam irons

 - 15% limescale resistance

-A steam iron or hybrid needs to score 75% or more in our tough tests to qualify as one of our Best Buy steam irons.
+A steam iron needs to score 75% or more in our tough tests to qualify as one of our Best Buy steam irons.
 A steam generator must earn 80% or more to earn our Best Buy recommendation.
-Irons and steam generators that score 40% or less are highlighted in our reviews as Don't Buy steam irons, and are best avoided.
+Irons and steam generators that score 45% or less are highlighted in our reviews as Don't Buys.

 Improvements to our tests